 Chuandong Hound Characteristics

-Chuandong Hounds are very affectionate, loving and loyal with all family members they adore Children who they are very gentle with.
-They can be talkative making a deep throaty noise in response to the same from their people!
-They enjoy playing with toys patting them with their feet and throwing them up to catch them as well as running around at great speed, but they are also happy just to be close to family members for cuddles they are great company and fun to have around, …
+Chuandong Hounds are affectionate and loving with all family members, especially Children who they adore.
+They play with toys patting them with their feet and throwing them up to catch them, they enjoy running around at great speed, but they love nothing more than being close to family members for cuddles … Chuandongs are great company and fun to have around.

 9 years old